thomaswiemann/bayesm.HART/README.md

 call the `rhierMnlRwMixture` routine.
 The key difference between conventional calls to linear hierarchical specifications based on `bayesm` is the use of the additional `Prior` argument `bart`.
-For simplicity, the code below specifies a HART model with only 50 trees, leaving all other hyperparameters at their defaults.
+For simplicity, the code below specifies a HART model with only 50 trees per factor, leaving all other hyperparameters at their defaults.
 See also `?rhierMnlRwMixture` for details.

 ``` r